mirage/mirage-www/tmpl/htcaml-part1.md

    >>
 }}

-Fragments of code written between `$` are called antiquotations, and are valid OCaml code not interpreted by the HTML parser; the (optional) prefix first of the antiquotation is a hint to the compiler to understand the type of the value returned by the antiquotation.
-The code above will automatically be expanded by Camlp4 as follows :
+Fragments of code written between `$` are called "antiquotations", and are valid OCaml code not interpreted by the HTML parser; the (optional) prefix first of the antiquotation is a hint to the compiler to understand the type of the value returned by the antiquotation.
+The code above will automatically be expanded by `camlp4` into:

 {{
 let html_of_author a =